-- 84% of placement survey respondents report they are employed full-time or part-time, in the military, participating in a service program, or attending graduate school.
+- 85% of placement survey respondents report they are employed full-time or part-time, interning, in the military, participating in a service or volunteer program, or attending graduate school.

-Syracuse graduates have gone on to work at Amazon, Bloomberg, Ernst & Young, IBM, Lockheed Martin, Teach for America, Yelp, and more.
-Forty-nine percent of employed respondents reported receiving and accepting a job offer prior to graduation, while twenty-eight percent received an offer within three months of graduating.
+Syracuse graduates have gone on to work at Bloomberg, Deloite, IBM, iHeartMedia, Inc., Lockheed Martin, MLB Network, NBCUniversal, Teach for America, Wayfair, Yelp, and more.
+Forty-four percent of employed respondents reported receiving and accepting a job offer prior to graduation, while thirty-two percent received an offer within three months of graduating.

-After graduation, some Syracuse University students choose to pursue a graduate degree, with fifteen percent of respondents reporting that they are continuing their education.
-Top graduate schools for Syracuse 2017 grads include:
+After graduation, some Syracuse University students choose to pursue a graduate degree, with sixteen percent of respondents reporting that they are continuing their education.
+Top graduate schools for Syracuse 2018 grads include: